Syntax

 end 600 300

-For more interesting arrows for edges, Luxor's arrows are available, and you can define functions to create all kinds of graphical deatil:
+For more interesting edges, you can use Luxor arrows, and you can also define functions to create all kinds of graphical detail:

 gd = DiGraph()